ajduberstein/ajduberstein.github.io/_posts/2014-02-18-bootstrapping.md

 K-fold cross-validation addresses the problem with the validation set approach.
 The data is divided into *k* parts, one of which is used for validation and the other *k - 1* used for training.

+*Caveat.* Since each training is only *(k-1)/k* as as the original training set, prediction error estimate will be biased upwards.